matthijscox/Blog/pages/2022-07-30-embedding.md

 test_int64(myInt64);
 ```

+### Header file

+The `PackageCompiler.create_library` function also likes to receive a header file.
+So please write all your c/c++ interface types and functions inside this header file.
+I wonder if this header file could be created automatically from all the `Base.@ccallable` function signatures?
+Now you have to manually keep the Julia source code and the header file in sync.

 ### Struct types

 As the manual says on [Struct Type Correspondences](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/#Struct-Type-Correspondences).
 Structs can be passed.
 Fixed size arrays in c/c++ map onto the `NTuple` in Julia.